top of page

 • Transdermal absorption of magnesium in Epsom salt ice baths may help meet the magnesium demands of cold thermogenesis.

-Every metabolic function in the human body relies on magnesium, including energy production, protein synthesis (Reddy et al 2018) and Vitamin D (Dai et al. 2018).
+Every metabolic function in the human body relies on magnesium, including energy production, protein synthesis, testosterone production, and Vitamin D (Dai et al. 2018, Reddy et al 2018).
 Magnesium is essential for functions in the brain, liver, kidneys, and repair of DNA.
 People who are deficient in magnesium are at greater risk of diabetes, cardiovascular disease, Alzheimer's, major depression disorder, and a myriad of other diseases -- perhaps because magnesium plays a critical role in the function of insulin (Jahnen-Dechent 2012).

-According to Castellanos-Gutiérrez et al (2018) "several studies have reported that a lower magnesium intake is associated with an increased risk of insulin resistance," and "increased magnesium intake is associated with lower body mass index, (smaller) waist circumference and lower serum glucose."
+According to a group of researchers working at the National Institute of Health in Mexico, "several studies have reported that a lower magnesium intake is associated with an increased risk of insulin resistance," and "increased magnesium intake is associated with lower body mass index, (smaller) waist circumference and lower serum glucose" (Castellanos-Gutiérrez et a.l 2018).
+Their findings suggest that magnesium is related to metabolic dysfunction, and all of its sequalae including obesity, Type 2 diabetes, and heart disease.

 Given that the effects of magnesium deficiency are so serious, insidious, and life-threatening, you'd think that everyone who is remotely concerned about their health and well-being would be anxious to understand their magnesium balance.
 Yet, there is still no reliable medical test for measuring magnesium levels in the body.
 About 60% of total magnesium is stored in bones, with most of the rest in muscles and other cells.
 Only 1% of total magnesium is in the bloodstream, meaning that tests measuring blood concentrations are poor markers of magnesium sufficiency or deficiency.